TheJoker4320/vision-framework/README.md

 See [publish class](https://github.com/TheJoker4320/vision-framework/blob/develop/publishers/publish.py) for more info.

 ## Contact Info
-for any problem encounterd with the Framework, feel free to contact us at our mail: frcthejoker4320@gmail.com .
+For any problem encounterd with the Framework, feel free to contact us at our mail: frcthejoker4320@gmail.com .